hahoocn/hahoorequest/README.md

 # hahoorequest
 A HTTP request abstract library, use other http request libraries in one way.
-Isomorphic request to work in Node or in the browser.For example React isomorphism, the same code for the server and the browser.
+Isomorphic request to work in Node or in the browser.
+For example React isomorphism, the same code for the server and the browser.

 ## Why
 * Different libraries use different syntax, the replacement library will lead to a large number of changes